jdelrue/info_grid/docs/capacity_reservation/readme.md

     size=5,                       # size of the namespace in GB disk_type='ssd',              # type of disk, can be 'ssd' or 'hdd' mode='seq',                   # the 0-db mode.
-It can be 'seq' or 'user', to know more about 0-db mode: https://github.com/threefoldtech/0-db#running-modes password=None                 # optional password.
-If set your namespace will be require authentication )
+It can be 'seq' or 'user', to know more about 0-db mode: https://github.com/threefoldtech/0-db#running-modes password=None,                 # optional password.
+If set your namespace will be require authentication duration=1                    # number of months the reservation should be valid for )
 ```